Background and study aims

 Participants will receive a six day course of prednisolone each and every time they develop an URTI over the 12 month study period.
 The aim of this is to try and prevent the development of URTI-related relapse, necessitating the commencement of high dose daily prednisolone therapy.
 There is the risk that this course of action will increase overall steroid exposure without reducing relapse rate.
 We will be monitoring patients every three months and will carefully document steroid-related adverse events, including impact on behaviour.
 Those children who experience steroid toxicity during the course of the study will have their background immunosuppressive therapy enhanced in an attempt to reduce relapse frequency.
 There will be no additional study visits for the purposes of the study alone.
 The three monthly visits are in keeping with routine care in children with relapsing nephrotic syndrome.

 When is the study starting and how long is it expected to run for?

-PREDNOS 2 opened to recruitment 22nd February 2013 and will continue for a 2 year period.
+PREDNOS 2 opened to recruitment 22nd February 2013 and was originally expected to recruit for a 2 year period however recruitment into the study is now open until at least March 2016.
 Each subject will be followed-up every 3 months over a period of 1 year which is in keeping with routine clinical practice.
 The trial has been funded for a total of 4 years allowing for 6 months set up, 2 years recruitment, 1 year follow-up and 6 months data analysis and report writing.